kumahq/kuma/docs/madr/decisions/046-grpc-probes.md

 - Less virtual listeners on sidecar

 - Don't need to introduce new fields on the `Dataplane` resource type

+- The translator may be partly reused to support TCP probes

 #### Negative Consequences